johnymontana/local-ai-setup/docs/omarchy.md

 ## Backups and recovery

+> [!IMPORTANT]
+> An OS snapshot and a home-directory backup cover different files.
+Keep a
+> separate backup of your projects, private settings, credentials, and agent
+> configuration.

 Omarchy snapshots restore the root filesystem, while `/home` and `~/.config` remain as they are.
 They do not back up models, API credentials, projects, or agent configuration in your home directory.
 Snapshot boot and restoration